tidymodels/rsample/tests/testthat/_snaps/clustering.md

       clustering_cv(Orange, repeats = 0)
     Condition
       Error in `clustering_cv()`:
-      ! `repeats` must be a single positive integer.
+      ! `repeats` must be a whole number larger than or equal to 1, not the number 0.

 ---